All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Simulations

-In our data analysis of recidivism models, our goal will be to estimate how much the proprietary model COMPAS relies on proxies for race and sex.
-Unfortunately, because COMPAS is unavailable, estimation of its attributes cannot be evaluated in simulations.
-In this section we instead study the related problem model class misspecification, where the goal is to estimate how much the conditional expectation function $f_{0}(x)=\mathbb{E}(Y|X=x)$ relies on subsets of covariates.
-Given a reference model $f_{\text{ref}}$ and model class $\mathcal{F}$, our ability to describe $MR(f_{0})$ will hinge on two conditions: \begin{condition} The class $\mathcal{F}$ contains a well-performing model $\tilde{f}\in\mathcal{R}(\epsilon,f_{\text{ref}},\mathcal{F})$ satisfying $MR(\tilde{f})=MR(f_{0})$. \end{condition} \begin{condition} Bootstrap CIs for empirical MCR give appropriate coverage of population-level MCR. \end{condition} Condition \ref{cond:pop-mcr-contains-truth} ensures that the interval $[MCR_{-}(\epsilon),MCR_{+}(\epsilon)]$ contains $MR(f_{0})$, and Condition \ref{cond:bootstrap-works} ensures that this interval can be estimated in finite samples.
+Condition \ref{cond:pop-mcr-contains-truth} ensures that the interval $[MCR_{-}(\epsilon),MCR_{+}(\epsilon)]$ contains $MR(f_{0})$, and Condition \ref{cond:bootstrap-works} ensures that this interval can be estimated in finite samples.
 Condition \ref{cond:pop-mcr-contains-truth} can also be interpreted as saying that the model reliance value of $MR(f_{c})$ is ``well supported'' by the class $\mathcal{F}$, even if $\mathcal{F}$ does not contain $f_{0}$.
-Our primary goal is to assess whether confidence intervals derived from MCR can give appropriate coverage of $MR(f_{0})$, which depends on both conditions.
+Our primary goal is to assess whether CIs derived from MCR can give appropriate coverage of $MR(f_{0})$, which depends on both conditions.
 As a secondary goal, we also would like to be able to assess Conditions \ref{cond:pop-mcr-contains-truth} \& \ref{cond:bootstrap-works} individually.

 Verifying the above conditions requires that we are able to calculate population-level MCR.
 To this end, we draw samples with replacement from a finite population of 20,000 observations, in which MCR can also be calculated directly.
 To derive a CI based on MCR, we divide each simulated sample $\mathcal{Z}_{s}$ into a training subset and analysis subset.
 We use the training subset to fit a reference model $f_{\text{ref},s}$, which is required for our definition of population-level MCR.
-We calculate a bootstrap CI by drawing 500 bootstrap samples from the analysis subset, and computing $\widehat{MCR}_{-}(\epsilon,f_{\text{ref},s})$ and $\widehat{MCR}_{+}(\epsilon,f_{\text{ref},s})$ in each bootstrap sample.
-We then take the 2.5\% percentile of $\widehat{MCR}_{-}(\epsilon,f_{\text{ref},s})$ across bootstrap samples, and the 97.5\% percentile of $\widehat{MCR}_{+}(\epsilon,f_{\text{ref},s})$ across bootstrap samples, as the lower and upper endpoints of our CI, respectively.
+We calculate a bootstrap CI by drawing 500 bootstrap samples from the analysis subset, and computing $\widehat{MCR}_{-}(\epsilon)$ and $\widehat{MCR}_{+}(\epsilon)$ in each bootstrap sample by optimizing over $\hat{\mathcal{R}}(\epsilon,f_{\text{ref},s},\mathcal{F})$.
+We then take the 2.5\% percentile of $\widehat{MCR}_{-}(\epsilon)$ values across bootstrap samples, and the 97.5\% percentile of $\widehat{MCR}_{+}(\epsilon)$ values across bootstrap samples, as the lower and upper endpoints of our CI, respectively.
 We repeat this procedure for both $X_{1}$ and $X_{2}$.

 We generate data according to a model with increasing amounts of nonlinearity.
 For $\gamma\in\{0,0.1,0.2,0.3,0.4,0.5\}$, we simulate continuous outcomes as $Y=f_{0}(X)+E$, where $f_{0}$ is the function $f_{0}(\mathbf{x})=\sum_{j=1}^{p}j\mathbf{x}_{[j]}-\gamma\mathbf{x}_{[j]}^{2}$; the covariate dimension $p$ is equal to 2, with $X_{1}$ and $X_{2}$ defined as the first and second elements of $X$; the covariates $X$ are drawn from a multivariate normal distribution with $\mathbb{E}(X_{1})=\mathbb{E}(X_{2})=0$, $\text{Var}(X_{1})=\text{Var}(X_{2})=0$, and $\text{Cov}(X_{1},X_{2})=1/4$; and $E$ is a normally distributed noise variable with mean zero and variance equal to $\sigma_{E}^{2}:=\text{Var}(f_{0}(X))$.
 We consider sample sizes of $n=400$ and $800$, of which $n_{tr}=200$ or $300$ observations are assigned to the training subset respectively.